 Make your way to Worthing

-Worthing is the birthplace of Sussex Day, and to mark the day, town crier for Worthing and Adur, Bob Smytherman will be reading the Sussex Charter at 9.30 am in Montague Place and at 10.30 am at Beach Green in Lancing.
-While you’re in Worthing, enjoy a very Sussexy trip to the pier or beach and some of the local art!
+Worthing is the birthplace of Sussex Day, and to mark the day, enjoy a very Sussexy trip to the pier or beach and some of the local art!
 And make sure you visit Slake Spirits at the Chalk House where you can “immerse yourself in the rich folklore of Sussex for the evening”.

-If you’re at Black Down, enjoy a bit of Tennyson and his words: “You came, and looked and loved the view, Long-known and loved by me, Green Sussex fading into blue, With one grey glimpse of sea.”
+Why not walk up to Black Down, and enjoy a bit of Tennyson and his words: “You came, and looked and loved the view, Long-known and loved by me, Green Sussex fading into blue, With one grey glimpse of sea.”
 If you’re at Chanctonbury Ring, visit Wiston winery for some Sussex wine.
 At Devil’s Dyke, try hang gliding and if you’re at Wilmington, head to the local brewery for some Sussex beer.
 And of course, at Beachy Head you need to snap some Instagram photos of the iconic lighthouse.

 Play stoolball or Toad in the Hole